ckswilliams/modOpenREM/docs/conquestUbuntu.rst

     # Get the name of the RDSR as variable 'rdsr'
     rdsr="$1"

-    # Setup the python virtual environment -  change to suit your path or remove if not using virtualenv
+    # Setup the python virtual environment -  change to suit your path or remove if
+    # you are not using virtualenv
     . /var/dose/venv/bin/activate

     # Import RDSR into OpenREM